pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

     FROM [wwi_external].[Sales]
     ```

 6. Run the script.
-It may take some time to complete.
+It will take some time to complete.

 7. In the query window, replace the script with the following to see how many rows were imported: